 But it doesn’t come without issues.
-There are clear stereotypes of how men and women are supposed to be, and how they are expected to think, and naturally that there are things the other can’t understand.
+There are clear stereotypes of how men and women are supposed to be, and how they are expected to think, and naturally that there are things the other person can’t understand.
 I have had moments of cringe when it’s like “Jiang Ning didn’t join the conversation because it was for women”.
 Ouch.
-But I also sort of expect this, especially considering origin.
+But I also sort of expect this, especially considering the origin of the novel.

 Otherwise, the author is also not added for whatever reason, which is more than annoying.
 And let’s face it: The localised title sucks.

 This review is available thanks to the love and support of my readers and patrons.
 If you enjoyed this post, drop a tip on Ko-fi, subscribe on Patreon, donate through Paypal, like this post or give me a comment.
 All funding goes directly to the blog so I can keep it going.

 It’s a serious money sink.

 Want to chat with other lovers of any form of fiction and creative work?
 Join Anny’s Cosy Cottage on Discord!
 You can also follow The Anny Blog on Twitter for updates and live-tweets, or The Anny Blog on Instagram to get some scarce behind-the-scenes content.
 Maybe even the occasional cat pic.